wp-plugins/sketchfab-oembed/readme.txt

 * PHP version 5.4 or greater.
 * MySQL version 5.5 or greater.

+== Screenshots ==
+1. Pasting the URL to the text editor.
+2. Pasting the URL to the visual editor.

 == Changelog ==

 = 1.2 =
-* Add branding text and a video to the readme file
+* Add branding text and a video to the readme file.
+* Add two screenshots.

 = 1.1 =
 * Add i18n support.